fjclark/python_package_tutorial/README.md

     assert calc_k(0) == 1
 ```

 where `..` specifies that the `conversion` module is located up a directory.
 You could also do `from kcalc.conversion import calc_k`, but relative imports make it easier to change the package name.
-We can run the tests with
+We can run the tests from the base directory with

 ```bash
 make test